Brecert/keysdown/README.md

-# keydown
+# keyspressed
-> check what keys are down at any point in time
+> check what keys are pressed at any point in time

 mostly made to learn different development processes